CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 ---

-**Exit Strategy Evaluation**
+**Exit strategy evaluation**

 Analyze the pros and cons of various exit strategies.

-Module-specific Termination for Default:
+Module-specific termination for default:

 *Pros:*